mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 He re-assumed his regal pose with paper and charcoal in hand, and cleared his throat in preparation.

 "Liffa Um Heiko.
 I find you guilty of interruption of the senate during its deliberation.
-The sentence shall be a period of three La'To at the Shadestead in Ulu *or* a period of one La'To under the command of Fajro Um Holragi.
+The sentence shall be a period of three La'To on Ulukoma *or* a period of one La'To under the command of Fajro Um Holragi.
 Do you understand?"

 "I do."